U.S.-Israeli analytics startup Chorus.ai raises $33 million

-TEL AVIV (Reuters) - Chorus.ai, a U.S.-Israeli provider of analytics for sales teams, said on Thursday it raised $33 million in a funding round led by Canadian investment firm Georgian Partners.
+TEL AVIV, Dec 13 (Reuters) - Chorus.ai, a U.S.-Israeli provider of analytics for sales teams, said on Thursday it raised $33 million in a funding round led by Canadian investment firm Georgian Partners.

 Returning investors Redpoint Ventures and Emergence Capital also participated in the round, bringing the total raised to date to $55 million.